genovotechnologies/temporal-eigenstate-networks/README.md

 ---

-## 🤝 Contributing
+## 🤝 Contributing (Internal Only)

-We welcome contributions!
-Please:
+**For Genovo Technologies Employees:**

-1. Fork the repository
+1. Create a feature branch (`git checkout -b feature/your-feature`)
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+2. Commit your changes with clear messages
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
+3. Push to the branch (`git push origin feature/your-feature`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
+4. Open a Pull Request for review
-5. Open a Pull Request
+5. Obtain approval from project maintainers

 ### Development Setup